Hosting Shiny on Amazon EC2

 Installing and Testing your Applications

 Transfer your applications across to the remote instance using sftp or scp.
 Then move them to a location under /srv/shiny-server/.
 You should now be ready to roll.
 You access the Shiny server on port 3838.
-So assuming for example, your application resides in a sub-folder called medal-predictions, then you would browse to http://ec2-52-24-93-52.us-west-2.compute.amazonaws.com:3838/medal-predictions/.
+Assuming for example, your application resides in a sub-folder called medal-predictions, then you would browse to http://ec2-52-24-93-52.us-west-2.compute.amazonaws.com:3838/medal-predictions/.

 The structure of the /srv/shiny-server/ should be something like this: